Joseph Désiré Tholozan

-Joseph Désiré Tholozan (October 9, 1820 in Diego Garcia, Mauritius - July 30, 1897 in Tehran, Iran) was a Franco-Mauritians physician.
-A pioneer in epidemiology, he was notably the personal physician to Nasseredin Shah, the Qajar's 4th Shah, for more than 30 years.
+Joseph Désiré Tholozan (9 October 1820 in Diego Garcia, Mauritius – 30 July 1897 in Tehran, Iran) was a Franco-Mauritian physician.
+A pioneer in epidemiology, he was notably the personal physician to Naser al-Din Shah Qajar for more than 30 years.

 Life

 Joseph Désiré Tholozan was born in 1820 at Diego Garcia, a small atoll in Chagos Archipelago situated in the Indian Ocean, to French parents.
 He was the eldest of four children.
 He began his studies at Port Louis alongside Charles-Édouard Brown-Séquard before continuing to the Lycée Thiers in Marseille.